randomlyalex/the_yellow_boot/README.md

 - Error management with descriptive messages, backend fires, front end is yet to capture logically
 - Toast notifications for actions and errors etc.
-- Loading spinners for fetching processes (currnetly silent or plain text
+- Loading spinners for fetching processes (currently silent or plain text only)
 - Put some UI around the Orders page
 - Implement an online returns policy